 Software developers understand the need for manufacturers to integrate OT and IT systems to gain business-wide insights.
 That is why newer software is designed with the ‘architecture’ needed to easily integrate it with other applications and systems.
 And open source is leading the way.

 One company reported that its open source manufacturing ERP system integrates and automates:

-Plus its analysis and reporting tools have given them visibility into “production costs and opportunities for improvement”.
+Plus its analysis and reporting tools have given them visibility into production costs and opportunities for improvements

 Con: The potential for orphaned software is greater

-Open source manufacturing software products are owned or maintained by its developer/s.
+Open source manufacturing software products are owned or maintained by their developer/s.
 There’s a chance that these owners can move off the project and officially ‘orphan’ the software.
-That being said, any product or service on the market today could be discontinued or dropped by a defunct company.
+Then again, any product or service on the market today could be discontinued or dropped by a defunct company.

 How do you mitigate this risk?
 Make sure you're ‘compartmentalising’ your solution by using a range of software applications.
 Then you can unplug an orphaned app or component and plug in a new component quite easily.

 Future-proofing your systems: staff need to 'own' all software products.